LiangliangNan/Easy3D/python/README.md

 viewer.run()
 ```

+**Note**: the Python version used for running the code should match the version used for building the bindings.

 ### (Optional) Installation

 If you want to avoid specifying the path of the generated bindings in your Python code, you can create a wheel (`.whl`)